-This policy applies to anyone working for, or delivering work on behalf of, INASP i.e. employees, trustees, associates, contractors, interns, volunteers and partners.
-This includes any individual or organisation you come into contact with during the course of your work for us, and includes actual and potential clients, project partners, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties.
+This policy applies to employees, trustees, associates, contractors, interns, volunteers, partners and anyone working for, or delivering work on behalf of INASP.
+This includes any individual or organisation you come into contact with during the course of your work for us, and includes actual and potential clients, project partners, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisers, representatives and officials, politicians and political parties.